arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-20-emacs-mark-ring.md

   hit `C-u C-SPC`.
 Your cursor will be moved where the mark is, and the previous position will be popped out from the mark ring.
 In other words, with `C-u C-SPC` you will be consuming the position history.

+If you wonder why you had to hit `C-SPC` twice: the first time it starts selecting text (in Emacs lingo: it *activates the mark*).
+The second time, you disable the text selection.
+Indeed, you don't want to select anything: you just want to write a position down in the history.

 Follow the diagram.
 It's really easier done than said.